Practice areas

 • Consistent failure to comply with the current parenting plan

-Easter & DeVore works with parents to present these changes clearly to the court and advocate for adjustments that serve the child’s best interests.
+Easter & DeVore work with parents to clearly present these changes to the court and advocate for adjustments that are in the child’s best interests.
+Our advocacy goes beyond simply stating the change; we demonstrate its impact.
+For a relocation case, we propose a detailed, workable long-distance parenting plan that ensures the child’s continued relationship with both parents.

 Legal Process for Modifications